Vykuntarao-n/docker/reactfrontendapp/README.md

 # npx Create React App Generation
-In the next lecture Stephen will be going over how to install Create React App globally and generate the application.
 As of npm@5.2.0 we can now avoid this global install and instead use npx to generate the app on the fly to get the most current libraries and avoid many dependency conflicts.
 This is now the recommended way to generate an app with Create React App.

 1. Instead of this:
 ```